witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

 > Please, find below the list of the EVM chains currently supported by the Witnet oracle, and their corresponding Price Router contract addresses.

 #### **Forcing an update on a Witnet-maintained price feed**
-First, get from the Price Router contract the Price Feed address of the contract that is currently serving price updates.
+First, get from the WitnetPriceRouter contract the WitnetPriceFeed address that is currently serving price updates on any given currency pair.
 Then, just call on the `requestUpdate() payable` method.

 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.11;